rhshattered/Goblin/README.md

 on those corresponding platforms.
 If not https://premake.github.io/download </br>
 should have all the binaries you need to download to get goblin running. </br>

-### Always close recursively or else project will not have all neccesary files </br>
+### Always clone recursively or else project will not have all neccesary files </br>
 `
+# This is the command to properly clone it
+# It is reccomended to clone into a folder not to desktop
 git clone --recursive https://github.com/ttvtempest17/Goblin `
 ## Goblins Mission
 -Cross Platform Wonderfullness </br>
 -C++ 20 Paradigms </br>
--Lightning Speed Memory Management </br>
+-Lightning Speed Memory Management (LSMM) </br>
--Multi Threading Everywhere </br>
+-Smart Multi Threading </br>
 -Ease of use sdk and homemade programming language </br>

  ## Goblins Features